Here’s your comprehensive guide on the 2025 IRA and Retirement Plan Contribution Limits: Insights & FAQs.

 Roth IRA Contribution Limits

-Multiple factors determine how much money you can contribute to your Roth IRA
+Multiple factors determine how much money you can contribute to your Roth IRA.

 First, you must consider your Modified Adjusted Gross Income, also called MAGI.
 Additionally, you will need to consider your filing status.
 For instance, those who are married but file their taxes separately will have different contribution limits than those who are married and filing jointly.

 If you are married and filing jointly, and your MAGI is $240,000 (an increase from $228,000 in 2023), you are not eligible for Roth IRA contributions.
 Meanwhile, if you are married and filing jointly with an income that falls between $230,000 and $239,999, you can make a partial contribution.
-For singles, the income limit in 2024 increases from $153,000 to $161,000.
+For singles, the income limit in 2025 increases is $161,000.

 All contribution limits are the same for Traditional IRAs, whether in a standard or self-directed format.

-For more information about Roth IRAs, check out this article: Guide to Roth IRA Requirements: Income and Contribution Limits
+For more information about Roth IRAs, check out this article: Guide to Roth IRA Requirements: Income and Contribution Limits.

 401(k) Contribution Limits